boghammar/MMM-SL-PublicTransport/README.md

         position: 'top-right'
         config: {
             apikey: 'your-api-key',
-            stationid: 'your-station-id' // You need to run the utility findStation to get this }
+            stationid: 'your-station-id', // You need to run the utility findStation to get this
+            direction: 1,   // Optional, if set only show departures in that direction
+            lines: [],      // Optional, only show the lines listed in the array
+            showdisturbances: false, // Not implemented yet
+        }
     },
     ...